-We marked the center of collar pieces and the back piece.
+We marked the center of the collar pieces and the back piece.
 Start pinning the collar to the bask at the center back.
 Then pin the edges.
-The collar edges should be pinned 3/16 inch (or 5 mm) from the cut fabric edges.
+The collar edges should be pinned 3/16 inches (or 5 mm) from the cut fabric edges.

 Stitch the collar to the top.
 Clip curves.

 Machine-stitch neck edge along the seam line over collar seam allowances.

 Now we need to stitch the side seams.
 Pin them right sides together matching the edges and stitch.

 They are curved so make a few little snips in the seam allowances at the curve for the top to fit well.
 Don’t cut the stitches though.

 The next step is finishing the hem of the top.
 Carefully hem the edges.

 Fold the fabric under 3/16 inch (5 mm) and baste it by hand first.
 Press it and after that stitch close to the edge.
 Press again.